 The insulin response is currently only dependent on the blood glucose level.
 In reality, insulin synthesis is dependent on both blood protein and blood glucose concentrations.
 The current dependence on just blood glucose is a reasonable assumption, because the resting synthesis rate has been accurately validated.
 For future releases, where meal ingestion will occur, the assumption will also hold true unless a meal consisting of protein occurs.

 The Acute Stress action is used to directly modify the production of epinephrine.
 In the human body, stress or anxiety causes a sympathetic release of epinephrine and norepinephrine from the adrenal medullae.
 In the engine, an Acute Stress action is rated a severity between 0 and 1, and that severity is used to modify the epinephrine release rate linearly.
 A severity of 0 will return the rate to the normal, basal level, while a severity of 1 will increase the release rate by a factor of 30.
 This model was chosen to approximate the physiological responses observed during mild pain, mental stress tests, and panic attacks .
+This does does incorporate the effects of adrenaline on the physiology, which is also released during stress, fear, etc.

 Results and Conclusions